deva-prakash-j/java-interview-prep/spring/Spring-Data.md

 - Use `readOnly = true` for queries to allow optimization by some databases.
 - Isolation level choice depends on consistency needs vs performance.
 - Use nested transactions only with supported databases and JDBC drivers.

 ---

+- Use DTOs to avoid exposing entities.
+- Prefer constructor injection over field injection.
+- Use `@Transactional` at the service layer.
+- Split read/write transactions when using CQRS.
+- Consider Spring Data JDBC for lightweight scenarios.

+---